bbe2/portfolio/README.md

 • Connect with students and deliver curriculums with pace, agility, and activities they love.
 • Proven skills in partnering with colleagues to understand goals, frame needs, and ensure learning objectives.
 • Adept curriculum builder excelling at skilling materials to suit department and student characteristics.
-• Forward thinking. technologies of the new real require learner preparedness in AI Megalosauruses like Google Cloud.
+• Forward thinking, technologies of the new real require learner preparedness in AI Megalosauruses like Google Cloud.

 --------------